sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 ![Megasquirt TPS](https://www.sudoyashi.com/assets/img/cabby/megasquirt/megasquirt-tps.jpg)

 The ECU supplies the sensor with voltage and ground and completes a circuit.
 The sensor houses a potentiometer, a resistor that changes with position.
 The TPS is mounted on the throttle linkage and moves with the throttle plates.
-As the throttle plate opens and closes, the position modulates the resistance and creates a certain voltage output (pin 3).
-The ECU reads the voltage and digitally tells the ECU the throttle is at *x* position.
+As the throttle plate opens and closes, the position modulates the resistance and creates a specific voltage output (pin 3).
+The ECU reads the voltage and digitally tells the ECU the throttle is at the *x* position.

 | TPS Sensor Pin  | MegaSquirt ECU Pin |
 | --------------- | ------------------ |